makpevwei/makpevwei.github.io/README.md

 ## About Me

-Experienced data analyst with expertise in Python, SQL, Machine Learning, Microsoft Fabric.
+Experienced data analyst and machine learning engineer with expertise in Python, SQL, Machine Learning, Microsoft Fabric.
 Passionate about turning data into actionable insights.

 ## Projects